 The club decided to put the Hamtronics repeater on the air from the Thompson site.
 The thinking at the time was we did not want to put all of our “eggs” , so-to-speak , in one basket on Mt.
 Oso in case we lost access again.
 Therefore we decided to keep the main Spectrum repeater installed on Black Butte until we saw how things went on Mt.
 Oso.
 The Hamtronics repeater was installed on October 15, 1983.
 The antenna, an Isopole, was mounted on the adjacent tower.

-So, at this point in our history we had our 220 machine operating in the Bureau of Reclamation site and the 2 meter backup machine in the Thompson building about 200 yards down the eastside of Mt.
+So, at this point in our history we had out 220 machine operating in the Bureau of Reclamation site and the 2 meter backup machine in the Thompson building about 200 yards down the eastside of Mt.
 Oso at about 3300 feet and our main 2 meter machine on Black Butte.

 Late in 1988 the club acquired an old cargo box (bread delivery) with the idea of transporting it to Mt.
 Oso to house the 2 meter machine.
 Ray Thompson’s building was in bad shape at the time.
 We later changed our minds and decided to build a new building next to the old one.
-SARA member Don Fink, N6GGB, of Tracy drew up the plans and led the crew in constructing the building which is still in use today.
-Shortly after the nice new building with much more space was finished the club decided to move the 220 Machine down from the Bureau of Reclamation site to the new building.
+SARA member Don Fink, N6GGB, of Tracy drew up the plans and lead the crew in constructing the building which is still in use today.
+Shortly after the nice new building. with much more space. was finished the club elected to move the 220 Machine down from the Bureau of Reclamation site to the new building.
 The packet repeater stayed in the Bureau’s building at that time operating on 145.07.
 Sometime around 1996 the club obtained our 440 repeater and put it on the air on Mt.
 Oso.

 Bob Pinheiro, WA6ZLO